-If you require delayed-onset PTSD treatment, you will be provided with a personalised treatment programme upon entering our rehab hospital.
+If you require delayed-onset PTSD treatment, you will be provided with a personalised treatment programme upon entering our rehab hospital In Scotland.

 Your treatment programme will be created by our team of psychiatrists, mental health nurse therapists and support therapists.
 It will detail the treatment you will undergo during your time in our hospital, and will also outline how long you will be required to stay in our hospital for.

 As all of our treatment programmes are personalised, it is virtually impossible to determine the treatment you will require before talking to you.
 However, at Nova Recovery, we have a number of treatment options available to help relieve delayed-onset PTSD at our hospital.

 To help you understand the different treatment options for delayed-onset PTSD, we have outlined the treatments commonly incorporated into delayed-onset PTSD treatment programmes below.